telerik/fiddler-everywhere-docs/rules-presets/filters/hide-traffic-from-specific-processes.md

 Create a "Hide Traffic from Specific Processes" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- Create a matching condition that uses the "When **all these conditions** are met **any number of times**".
+1. Create a matching condition that uses the "When **all these conditions** are met **any number of times**".
 Note that in this rule, we will use the negative statements to match and apply actions on anything but our targets.

-- Match by a **Process** that uses a regular expression to match an application with a list of specific process names.
+1. Match by a **Process** that uses a regular expression to match an application with a list of specific process names.

     ```regex
     com\.apple\.webkit|chrome|msedge
     ```

-- Create a **Do Not Show** action.
+1. Create a **Do Not Show** action.

     >important Note that the **Do Not Show** action is final, which means that no other action or active rule wplaced lower in the rules queue will be executed.

-This example rule hides all sessions coming from a Chromium-based browsers likke Microsoft Edge, or Google Chrome.
+This sample Fiddler rule hides all sessions coming from a Chromium-based browsers likke Microsoft Edge, or Google Chrome.

 ![Creating "Hide Traffic from Specific Processes" rule](../../images/advanced/adv-hide-specific-processes.png)